Mental Ray

-Mental Ray (stylized as mental ray) is a production-quality ray tracing application for 3D rendering.
-Its Berlin-based developer Mental Images was acquired by Nvidia in 2007 and Mental Ray was discontinued in 2017.
+Mental Ray (stylized as mental ray) is a discontinued production-quality ray tracing application for 3D rendering.
+Its Berlin-based developer Mental Images was acquired by Nvidia in 2007.

-Mental Ray has been used in many feature films, including Hulk, The Matrix Reloaded & Revolutions, Star Wars: Episode II – Attack of the Clones, The Day After Tomorrow and Poseidon.
+Mental Ray has been used in many feature films, including Hulk, The Matrix Reloaded and Revolutions, Star Wars: Episode II – Attack of the Clones, The Day After Tomorrow, and Poseidon.

-In November 2017 Nvidia announced that it would no longer offer new Mental Ray subscriptions, although maintenance releases with bug fixes were published throughout 2018 for existing plugin customers.
+In November 2017 Nvidia announced that it would no longer offer new Mental Ray subscriptions, citing their increased focus on supporting development products for third-party partners rather than end-user applications.
+Maintenance releases with bug fixes were published throughout 2018 for existing plugin customers.